For Events Like Mardi Gras, This Hotel Is a Top Choice

-This Country Inn & Suites hotel is conveniently located near many of the big events held in New Orleans.
-From music and food festivals to athletic games and cultural events, there is never a dull moment in the Big Easy!
+Conveniently located near many of the big events held in New Orleans, the Country Inn & Suites offers one of the city's best values for guests attending Jazz Fest, sporting events, Mardi Gras and more.
+Choose this hotel as your home away from home for everything from music and food festivals to athletic games and cultural events.
+There is never a dull moment in the Big Easy!

 Allstate Sugar Bowl